<

 Skipping winter skills because “Rainier was cold enough”

 Rainier in summer is not Denali in May.
-Climbers who confuse Cascade cold with Alaska Range cold arrive at Camp 2 with gear systems that don’t work — boots that get wet and freeze, sleeping bags that condense out at -20°F, stoves that won’t light.
+Climbers who confuse Cascade cold with Alaska Range cold arrive at Camp 2 with gear systems that don’t work.
+Boots that get wet and freeze.
+Sleeping bags that condense out at -20°F. Stoves that won’t light.
 Stage 3 is specifically designed to put you in real winter conditions before you discover your system gaps at 14,000 feet in Alaska.
 Skipping it is betting that your summer gear system scales to winter.
 It doesn’t.

 03